jojozhuang/jojozhuang.github.io/_popular/algorithm/algorithm-sweep-line.md

 mathjax: true
 ---

-> Sweep line approach to solve interval problems.
+> Sweep line approach for solving interval problems.

 ## 1. Sweep Line
 A sweep line is an imaginary vertical line which is swept across the plane rightwards.